PureBasic

 I think PB can have its place, it's quite unique and I don't know of anything else directly comparable.

-Some aspects of it are very nice and at the same time some of its shortcomings are extremely annoying to live with.
+Some aspects of it are very nice and at the same time some of its shortcomings are annoying to live with.

 Now it's time for you to try it and make your mind about it.